Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 2. Higher Visa Fees and Departure Tax Adjustments

-Visa renewal and application fees are expected to increase.
-The government is also considering raising the international departure tax, currently set at „1,000.
+Visa renewal and application fees are set to rise.
+The international departure tax, currently ¥1,000, may also increase.

 Who it affects: Tourists, students, foreign workers